Ruben-Parra-Montenegro/Albert/ReadMe.md

 ## To-Do

-- make list for each item and track separately
-- make into .exe for running on pc easy
 - playwright functionality
 - docling functionality
 - memory
 - give it a place to work in(sandbox)
+- make into .exe for running on pc easy

 ## Added(done)